zweatshirt/img_format_converter/README.md

 ## NOTE:

-This project is about 80% done.
-There are some things to iron out for quality.

 This project was written on a Linux machine and as such the executable may not work on other platforms.
 If so, run `cargo build --release` on your native machine.